Create custom method in laravel model

 }

-Here, we have added static data into user model and performed the format date on that user data.
-While storing data we have passed Y-m-d format and then use this function which will return the date into d-m-Y format.
+Here, we have added static data into the user model and performed the format date on that user data.
+While storing data we have passed the Y-m-d format and then used this function which will return the date into d-m-Y format.
 We can use this function while displaying data to the user and perform queries or logic in another format.

 Conclusion